-Hoffman recommends starting with the Matrix Biolage R.A.W Color Care Acidic Milk Rinse before clients ever leave the salon.
+Hoffman recommends starting with the Biolage R.A.W Color Care Acidic Milk Rinse before clients ever leave the salon.
 Formulated with coconut and oat milks, the Rinse is designed for post-color pH rebalancing.

 We always advise caring for your mane with one single hair care system at a time, and you’ll find that Hoffman feels the same way.
-When it comes to at-home care, she sticks with the Color Care line, recommending Matrix Biolage R.A.W Color Care Shampoo and Conditioner to her clients.
+When it comes to at-home care, she sticks with the Color Care line, recommending Biolage R.A.W Color Care Shampoo and Conditioner to her clients.
 The line is specially formulated with coconut milk and meadowfoam for color-treated hair.